artyom/leproxy/README.md

 requiring that](http://man7.org/linux/man-pages/man7/unix.7.html).
 It won't work with other implementations that calculate addrlen differently (i.e. by taking into account only `strlen(addr)` like Go, or even `UNIX_PATH_MAX`).

+Alternatively you can specify the host-to-backend mapping inline with the -inlineMap flag.
+Multiple mapping pairs should be separated with commas.

+Example:

+    leproxy -inlineMap subdomain1.example.com:127.0.0.1:8080,static.example.com:/var/www/